Is Random Attention Sufficient for Sequence Modeling? Disentangling Trainable Components in the Transformer: Related work

-\paragraph{Static Attention.} Several studies explore simplified Transformers with frozen or random components.
-Notably, random Transformers with fixed layers but trainable embeddings can solve many algorithmic tasks \cite{zhong2024algorithmic}.
-Similarly, replacing attention with fixed matrices - as in Synthesizer \cite{tay2021synthesizer} or FNet \cite{lee-thorp2021fnet} — retains competitive performance on certain benchmarks, suggesting learned attention is not always necessary.
-However, retrieval tasks often require flexible, input-dependent attention to form induction-like circuits.
-While their attention is also random, unlike our \ours{} model it is input-{\em dependent} and so does not isolate the specific tasks for which attention is and is not needed.
-We relate our results to their work in detail in Section~\ref{sec:random-transformers}.
-Other past work has studied properties of other randomly frozen or lightly trained models, e.g. convolutional networks~\citep{jarrett2009what,saxe2011on,arora2019on}, largely without focusing on specific tasks. \paragraph{Stable Signal Propagation.} While there is a long line of work studying signal propagation in deep neural networks \cite{schoenholz2016deep,poole2016exponential,lee2017deep,yang2017mean}, it was only more recently that \citet{martens2021rapid} introduced the concept that modifying activation functions can significantly improve stability of signal propagation, and leading to rapid training of large scale vision models without using normalization and skip connections \cite{zhang2022deep}.
+\paragraph{Stable Signal Propagation.} While there is a long line of work studying signal propagation in deep neural networks \cite{schoenholz2016deep,poole2016exponential,lee2017deep,yang2017mean}, it was only more recently that \citet{martens2021rapid} introduced the concept that modifying activation functions can significantly improve stability of signal propagation, and leading to rapid training of large scale vision models without using normalization and skip connections \cite{zhang2022deep}.
 This was later understood to yield a stable scaling limit, which is characterized by an SDE of the covariance matrix \cite{li2022neural}.
 The covariance SDE framework is then used to understand how to design and shape general non-linearities like the Transformer self-attention \cite{noci2023shaped}, resolving the rank collapse issue \cite{dong2021attention,noci2022signal} and has shown strong performance despite a much simplified Transformer block \cite{he2023simplifying}.
 Our theoretical result \cref{thm:mixit_cov_sde} also follows from this framework. \paragraph{Modular Tasks.} Several works have investigated the capabilities of Transformers in the classes of tasks analyzed here, including arithmetic \cite{nogueira2021investigating}.
 The role of feedforward layers in memorization in the Transformer architecture has been studied in \citet{geva2020transformer} and their inductive biases and scaling properties have been scrutinized \cite{bachmann2023scaling}.
 In this context, our work shows their relevance in conjuction with trainable or fixed attention.
 Orthogonal to our work, memorization has also been studied to understand generalization in neural networks \cite{zhang2016understanding, arpit2017closer, anagnostidis2022curious}.